MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/associate-azure-ad-with-partner-center.md

 :::image type="content" source="images/partner-center-account-settings-tenants.png" alt-text="From the *Account settings* menu in Partner Center, select *Tenants*":::

-## Associate your Partner Center account with your organization’s existing Azure AD tenant
+## Associate an existing Azure AD tenant with your Partner Center account

 If your organization already uses Azure AD, follow these steps to link your Partner Center account.